 Is N26 available in Vietnam?

-Yes!
-As you can see here, you can open an N26 account from any of the following countries: Germany, Austria, Ireland, France, Spain, Italy, the Netherlands, Belgium, Portugal, Finland, Luxembourg, Slovenia, Estonia, Greece, Slovakia, the UK, Poland, Sweden, Denmark, and Norway.
+As you can see here, you can open an N26 account from any of the following countries: Germany, Austria, Switzerland, Ireland, France, Spain, Italy, the Netherlands, Belgium, Portugal, Finland, Luxembourg, Slovenia, Estonia, Greece, Slovakia, Poland, Sweden, Denmark, Norway, Liechtenstein, Iceland, and the United States.

-For example, I’m Canadian, but I had my N26 card mailed to a friend’s house in Berlin.
+For example, I'm Canadian, but I signed up for N26 as soon as I moved to Berlin.

 Can I withdraw money for free with my N26 card when I’m in Vietnam?